RohanAdwankar/share-df/README.md

 ## Technical Contributor Features
 - ```pip install share-df```
-- one function call to generate link to send, accessible anywhere
+- one function call to generate a link to send, accessible anywhere
-- changes made by client are recieved back as a dataframe for seamless development
+- changes made by the client are received back as a dataframe for seamless development

 ## Nontechnical Contributor Features
 - Easy Google OAuth login